I Thou shalt not take anything other than safety too seriously. If you

 IX Thou shalt bring thy spouse, kids, friends and whoever else wants

+to go.
 Twilight races are great forums for introducing new folks to sailing, such

 as your neighbors, out-of-town visitors, co-workers or maybe even the family